Chapter 10 – Mansion: The Memory of Sagiso

 As they are exploring the town, Yu suddenly sees two distant silhouettes, and he and Ai recognize them as their parents, namely by their backpacks.
 Ai childishly shouts that no one else would be wearing their parents’ backpacks.
 Yeah, I think you can see how this is going to end.
 Unfortunately, the silhouettes are heading into an Arabian-looking castle, also a stone replica, on the hill overlooking town.
 Oh hey, what do you know?
 Ten episodes in and we finally get a dungeon!

 While most of the buildings in town have been solid stone, the castle (presumably the “Mansion” of the title) actually has an interior.
-Inside, they find numerous strange sites: gargantuan candles; strange doors shaped like people; and a ceiling of live roses that drip water onto a piano, playing a single note over and over.
+Inside, they find numerous strange sights: gargantuan candles; strange doors shaped like people; and a ceiling of live roses that drip water onto a piano, playing a single note over and over.
 The show’s designers must have been having a great time with this one.

 Finally, we come to something that exists to serve the plot rather than just the atmosphere, but it won’t be in any way you expect.
 The party comes across a forest of yellow trees inside the building.
 Hanging from the trees are a number of long peppers, each bigger than a human being.
 Chobi reacts to these with uncontrolled enthusiasm and soon chokes one down whole, before breathing the usual cartoon fire from his mouth and running off, dragging Ai with him.
 Yu gives chase, leaving Lisa behind, shouting that they should stick together.